pyriemann.clustering.Potato

 class pyriemann.clustering.Potato(metric='riemann', threshold=3, n_iter_max=100, pos_label=1, neg_label=0)

-The Riemannian Potato [1] is a clustering method used to detect artifact in EEG signals.
-The algorithm iteratively estimates the centroid of clean signal by rejecting every trial that is too far from it.
+The Riemannian Potato [1] is a clustering method used to detect artifact in multichannel signals.
+Processing SPD/HPD matrices, the algorithm iteratively estimates the centroid of clean matrices by rejecting every matrix that is too far from it.

 thresholdfloat, default=3